3c23/admmo/README.md

   * The data under the folder `0.0` are for AdMMO (30% proportion).
   * The data under the folder `1.0` are for MMO.
-  * The result under the folder `0.0-x`, where x is a certain number are for AdMMO under x% of the proportion.
+  * The result under the folder `0.0-x`, where x is a certain number for AdMMO under x% of the proportion.
   * The data under the folder `0.0-wotrigger` are for the variant of AdMMO that does not use a progressive trigger.
   * The data under the folder `0.0-wodup` are for the variant of AdMMO that does not have duplicate handling.